vmware-archive/vsphere-storage-for-docker/docs/external/vfile-plugin.md

 However, setting up and maintaining enterprise storage offerings for Cloud Native use cases is not a trivial work.
 Furthermore, users can face more challenges in order to achieve high availability, scalability, and load balancing.

-__vFile volume plugin for Docker__ provides simultaneous persistent volume access between hosts in the same Docker Swarm cluster for the base volume plugin service such as VDVS, with zero configuration effort, along with high availability, scalability, and load balancing support.
+__vSphere Shared Storage for Docker(VSSD)__ provides simultaneous persistent volume access between hosts in the same Docker Swarm cluster for the base volume plugin service such as VDVS, with zero configuration effort, along with high availability, scalability, and load balancing support.